scriptfoundry/CompassDemo/README.md

 ### 4. `step4` -- Building the sprite image

+    # Check out the code from git
+    git checkout step4
+    git clean --force

 Making a sprite image is a huge pest.
-It requires pixel-precision and making changes can sometimes be a massive undertaking (especially if you need to rescale a bunch of stuff).
+Its component images are completely divorced from the original design, it requires pixel-precision and making changes can sometimes be a massive undertaking (especially if you need to rescale a bunch of stuff).
 Here's where the move to Compass really pays for itself.

 Here, we're only going to get Compass to build the sprite file.
 It can also build the CSS to support that sprite file, but we'll get to that in the next step.